 Parents, you already know childhood is messy.
-Your little one gets bathed regularly, but without a regular washing schedule, toys that sparkled right out of the box can begin to lose their shine.
-Worse yet, they can also become a breeding ground for bacteria and mold, exposing your child to germs that should be avoided.
+Your little one gets bathed regularly, but without a regular washing schedule, toys that sparkled right out of the box can soon begin to lose their shine.
+Worse yet, they can also become a breeding ground for bacteria and mold, exposing your child to germs best avoided.

 Why is it important to clean my child’s toys?

-There are few, if any, other objects in their lives that meet this criteria and aren’t washed regularly.
-Even the Environmental Protection Agency acknowledges that germs and bacteria can be spread by dirty toys and that regular cleanings are essential.
+There are few, if any, other objects in their lives that aren’t washed regularly.
+Even the Environmental Protection Agency acknowledges that germs and bacteria can be spread by dirty toys and that regular cleaning is essential.

 How can I establish a healthy toy cleaning schedule that doesn’t disrupt my child’s routine?

-Visible dirt on toys indicates a clear need for cleaning, but even if they don’t appear to be dirty, a weekly surface cleaning is wise to remove dirt, debris, and unseen bacteria.
-About once a month, it’s a good idea to a thorough disinfection of your child’s toys; scheduling this in rotation by toy type will make this less stressful for both you and your child.
+Visible dirt on toys indicates a clear need for cleaning, but even if they don’t appear to be dirty, a weekly surface cleanse is wise to remove dirt, debris, and unseen bacteria.
+About once a month, it’s a good idea to thoroughly disinfect your child’s toys; scheduling this in rotation by toy type will make this less bothersome for you and your child.

-There are a few ways you can mitigate the disruption that this cleaning process will have on their routine.
+There are several ways you can lighten the disruption this will have on their routine.
 Cleaning in the rotation is helpful, but age-appropriate kids can also get involved in the process and may enjoy “bathtime” for toys.
-If they’re a bit too young, planning a movie night for the kids to keep them busy or cleaning toys after bedtime are good ways to avoid kids feeling stress or anxiety about toy cleaning.

 In what situations do toys need to be cleaned immediately?

-While most minor scuffs and spots can hold out for a weekly cleaning, there are some situations in which a toy (or toys) should immediately be disinfected.
+While most minor scuffs and spots can hold out for a weekly clean, there are some situations when a toy (or toys) should immediately be disinfected.
 They are as follows:

 How can I safely and effectively clean my child’s toys?

-- Plastic toys: This describes a huge number of hard-surfaced baby, toddler, and kid toys.
+- Plastic toys.
+This describes a huge number of hard-surfaced baby, toddler, and kid toys.
 Some are dishwasher safe, but that should never be assumed; check manufacturer’s instructions before attempting a run through the dishwasher.
 A damp cloth with a solution of mild soap and water will clean plastic toys effectively.
-If the toy is battery powered, make sure you remove the batteries from their compartment before cleaning the device, but do not use a damp cloth on conduits.
+If the toy is battery powered, make sure you remove the batteries before cleaning the device, and do not use a damp cloth on conduits.
 Instead, use a small, dry scrub brush to remove debris from crevices.

-- Wooden toys: Wood is a classic material choice for natural, durable toys, but it also has a textured surface that’s a breeding ground for dust, bacteria, and other yucky stuff.
-It’s particularly important that wood be cleaned properly in order to preserve its appearance and texture, but doing so isn’t exceptionally difficult.
+- Wooden toys.
+Although wood is a classic material choice for natural, durable toys, it also has a textured surface that’s a breeding ground for dust, bacteria, and other yucky stuff.
+It’s particularly important that wood be cleaned properly in order to preserve its appearance and texture, and doing so isn’t too difficult.
 The number one rule here is no soaking, which can warp and crack wood.
 Minimal moisture should be used; a 1:1 water and white vinegar solution on a wrung-out cloth followed by a dusting with a soft-bristled brush to remove debris is ideal.

-- Dolls: While some soft, fully fabric dolls come with machine washing instructions, this isn’t the case with many, including hard plastic dolls with soft hair which will require each to be cleaned independently.
+- Dolls.
+While some soft, fully fabric dolls come with machine washing instructions, others, including hard plastic dolls with soft hair, will require to be cleaned independently.
 Mild soap and water and a scrub brush create a suitable “bath” for the doll, while baby shampoo and warm water are best for washing hair.
 For age appropriate kids, creating a “doll salon” can be a great backyard activity for a sunny day that will help to accomplish the task.

-- Bath Toys: Moisture creates an environment that’s hospitable to bacteria, mold, and mildew, and the time that bath toys spend exposed to both water and human germs make them especially prone to getting filthy and unusable.
-For that reason, it’s important to clean them every time your child bathes, including a thorough washing and drying.
-Investing in a net bag or plastic slotted basket where toys can effectively dry after cleaning will make your life easier, but isn’t foolproof; toys should still be disinfected regularly with a dip in a solution of 1.5 tbsp of bleach to 1 gallon of warm water.
+- Bath toys.
+Moisture creates an environment that attracts bacteria, mold, and mildew, and the amount of time that bath toys spend in water and exposed to human germs make them especially prone to becomimg filthy and unusable.
+For that reason, it’s important to thoroughly wash and dry them every time your child bathes.
+Investing in a net bag or plastic slotted basket where toys can effectively dry after cleaning will make your life easier, but that isn’t foolproof; toys should still be disinfected regularly by dipping into a solution of 1.5 tbsp of bleach to 1 gallon of warm water.
 If toys are cracked, discolored, or don’t seem to get clean, toss them, as they’re no longer safe for your child to use.

-- Soft Toys: From dolls to stuffed animals and pillows, there are many types of soft toy, and cleaning instructions vary widely; fortunately, though, most picks do include them.
-As a rule of thumb, it’s okay to spot clean soft toys with a solution of mild detergent and water, but should be hand-washed or machine-washed at least once a month depending on their cleaning instructions and frequency of use.
-Most require air drying — direct sunlight is best for this as it has UV rays which also kill bacteria — but some soft toys allow for the use of the dryer.
+- Soft toys.
+From dolls to stuffed animals and pillows, there are many types of soft toys, with cleaning instructions varying widely; fortunately, most of our picks include them.
+As a rule of thumb, it’s okay to clean soft toys with a solution of mild detergent and water, but these should be hand or machine-washed at least once a month, depending on cleaning instructions and frequency of use.
+Most require air drying — direct sunlight being best, as it has UV rays which also kill bacteria — while some soft toys allow for the use of a dryer.